 Expired Password Handling

 When PUIPWDMGT is set to any value other than '0' and a user signs on, Profound UI will automatically check to see if the user's password is expired or within the warning period.
-This warning period is normally controlled by the QPWDEXPWRN system value, but can be overriden at the user profile level.
+This warning period is normally controlled by the QPWDEXPWRN system value, but can be overridden at the user profile level.
 If you are running V5R4 or earlier, there is no QPWDEXPWRN system value and a value of 7 days is used instead.

 If the user's password has already expired, the following window is displayed: